The ergonomics of transverse ocarinas

 Physical balance

 Like a single chamber, how a multichamber balances has a big impact on its playability.
-It is very useful to retain the ability to balance the instrument between the right thumb and pinky.
-As most multichambers lack a right thumb hole, this makes the instrument effortless to support.
+I'd recommend finding multichambers that can balance between your right thumb and pinky.

-It is not easy to say if any given ocarina can balance like this without being able to hold it, unless you can find someone who already has one.
+It is hard to say if any given ocarina can balance like this without being able to hold it, unless you can find someone who already has one.

 The shape of the mouthpiece